Блог

 Blue Eye presents a natural pool where the water turns a deep azure tone, offering a snapshot opportunity against a backdrop of rugged, colorful cliffs.
 Entrance і fees vary seasonally, but our team handles permits so you stay focused on the sites and the marine life.

-Shark Bay showcases calm, marine-reef zones where you can observe reef fish and small sharks from a protected bay; our crew provides gear and a safety briefing , ensuring a smooth, engaging experience.
-If you crave more marine time, we can extend the snorkeling window by 15–30 minutes.
+Shark Bay showcases calm, marine-reef zones where you can observe reef fish and small sharks from a protected bay; our crew provides gear and a safety briefing. on-siteHere's the translation of the provided text to UK English: , ensuring a smooth, engaging experience.
+If you're craving more time in the sea, we can extend the snorkelling window by 15–30 minutes.

 For wind and water sports, the coast near Santa Maria offers consistent kite winds; we can arrange a brief on-site add-on or a separate session so your main tour stays uninterrupted.

-Afterward, pick up authentic souvenirs–handcrafted pieces, colorful textiles, and shells–that recall the entrance points and the history of the islands.
-Maria will summarize the day with a concise snapshot at the airport transfer, and we’ll share a quick inside guide with tips for skin protection, sun exposure, and future planning of Cape Verde adventures.
-As a personal touch, maria offers a final quick snapshot of the day and shares a simple checklist to protect skin and maximize comfort for the days ahead.
+Afterwards, pick up authentic souvenirs – handcrafted pieces, colorful textiles, and shells–that recall the entrance points and the history of the islands.
+Maria will summarise the day with a concise snapshot at the airport transfer, and we'll share a quick inside tips for skin protection, sun exposure, and future planning of Cape Verde adventures.
+As a personal touch, maria offers a final quick snapshot of the day and shares a simple checklist to protect skin and maximise comfort for the days ahead.

 FAQ for Sal Private Tour All-Inclusive